-Equity Grant (RSUs): We granted each non-employee director 3,148 restricted stock units with a grant date value of \$100,012.
+Equity Grant (RSUs): We granted each non-employee director 3,274 restricted stock units with a grant date value of \$105,030.
 Each RSU is equivalent in value to a share of our common stock.
-We award dividend equivalents on RSUs at the same time and in the same amount as dividends declared on our common shares.
+We award and pay in cash dividend equivalents on RSUs at the same time and in the same amount as dividends declared on our common shares.
 The RSUs do not include voting rights.
 The RSUs vest and are settled, in shares only, when the director leaves the Board.